173TECH/sayn/docs/tests/overview.md

 - [`unique`](standard.md): is applied on any number of columns of a given table and is responsible for validating uniqueness.
 This will also define constraints during the table creation where applicable.
 - [`not_null`](standard.md): is applied on any number of columns of a given table and is responsible for validating nullity (or rather the lack of it).
 This will also define constraints during the table creation where applicable.
 - [`allowed_values`](standard.md): is applied on any number of columns of a given table and is responsible for validating accepted values.
 This will also define constraints during the table creation where applicable.
-- [`custom`](custom.md): is a specifically formated SQL query whose output is used to validate a successful or failed test.
+- [`custom`](custom.md): is a specifically formatted SQL query whose output is used to validate a successful or failed test.

 ## Defining Tests